What is it?

-Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking shark cartilage if you are pregnant or breast-feeding.
+Pregnancy and breast-feeding: There isn’t enough reliable information to know if shark cartilage is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 “Autoimmune diseases” such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other conditions: Shark cartilage might cause the immune system to become more active.
 This could increase the symptoms of autoimmune diseases.
 If you have one of these conditions, it’s best to avoid using shark cartilage.